 Thankfully in North Carolina, the consumer can choose to use any windshield repair vendor for this repair.
 And while it is the law, most companies will cover this claim if you have comprehensive coverage on the vehicle.

-As always, you should always check with your agent about having this coverage and what you should do if you do find yourself with a cracked windshield.
+As always, you should always check with your agent about having this coverage and what you should do if you do find yourself with a cracked windshield in North Carolina.

 Accidents happen.
 Most of us have received at least one speeding ticket in our driving history.
 But others have a harder time with their record.
 If your record is filled with speeding violations, DUIs, and multiple accidents chances are you are considered a high-risk driver.